mfinch-search/caprine-log-viewer/README.md

 This is made more as a proof of concept than something that should be run in production.

 ### What does it use?
-* Bulma - It's a css only library that I really like since it provides some great helper classes and basic styling for elements without having to specify too much extra css.
-Plus they love flexbox as much as I do.
 * Apache ECharts - Creating a canvas and properly drawing bars based on grouped data was a little more time than I'm able to use